-- Genomics: finding important sequences in the genome and annotating them. - & Phylogenetics: "tree of life". - Systems biology: piecing together various control networks. - & DNA microarrays: what genes are turned on under what conditions. - & Proteomics: what proteins are present in a mixture. - & Protein structure prediction.
+- Genomics: finding important sequences in the genome and annotating them. - A Phylogenetics: "tree of life". - Systems biology: piecing together various control networks. - & DNA microarrays and RNA-seq: what genes are turned on under what conditions. - & Proteomics: what proteins are present in a mixture. - & Protein structure prediction.